-The Fund's financial assets and financial liabilities are measured on an ongoing basis at either fair value or at amortised cost based on the respective classification.
+The Fund's financial assets and financial liabilities are measured on an ongoing basis at either fair value or at amortised cost based on the respective classification at the close of trading on the reporting date.

-The fair value of financial assets traded in active markets (such as publicly traded derivatives and trading securities) are based on quoted market prices at the close of trading on the reporting date.
 The Fund utilises the last traded market price for financial assets where the last traded price falls within the bidask spread.
-In circumstances where the last traded price is not within the bid-ask spread, the Manager will determine the point within the bid-ask spread that is most representative of the fair value.
+In circumstances where the last traded price is not within the bidask spread, the Manager will determine the point within the bidask spread that is most representative of the fair value.